jerdog/drinks-review-system/docs/PRD.md

 ## 13. Conclusion

-The Wine & Cocktail Review Platform has successfully completed its core social features, providing users with a comprehensive platform for discovering, reviewing, and sharing beverage experiences.
+The Wine, Cocktail, and Spirit Review Platform has successfully completed its core social features, providing users with a comprehensive platform for discovering, reviewing, and sharing beverage experiences.
 The implementation of follow/unfollow, like/unlike, and comment systems creates a vibrant social community that encourages user engagement and content creation.

 The platform is now ready for advanced features like photo uploads, venue integration, and mobile app development.
 The solid foundation of authentication, beverage management, and social features provides a strong base for continued growth and feature expansion.